The 2022 Fall Instructor Training Course is scheduled for: August 19 - October 8, 2022.

-Application deadline for the Spring course is December 1, 2021.
+Application deadline for the Fall course is July 1, 2021.

 Have you ever considered a career in equine-assisted therapy?

 Equest offers a PATH International approved training course!

 Equest's Instructor Training Course is designed for experienced horse people, with a variety of riding backgrounds, who are looking to pursue a career in therapeutic riding.
 The course is also suited to current instructors seeking continuing education, or preparation for advanced certification.

 The Equest Instructor Training Course is an eight-week program designed to follow a Tuesday through Saturday format.
 Classes meet on additional Mondays and evenings as needed.
 Student instructors should plan for study and preparation time during the evening and weekend hours.
 A detailed course calendar will be provided on the first day of the course.
 Vacancies for the course are filled on a first-come, first-served basis.